CSE116: Computer Science 2

 To complete the learning objectives of this course, you must complete all of the following requirements.

-• Read - Lab Quiz x6
+• Read - Lab Quiz x2

-• There are 6 lab quiz requirements that must be completed throughout the semester.
+• There are 2 lab quiz requirements that must be completed throughout the semester.
 These quizzes are labeled on the course schedule as:

-1. Quiz 1 - Classes
+1. Quiz 1 - Data Structures

-2. Quiz 2 - Linked-Lists
+2. Quiz 2 - OOP

 • Quizzes will be completed during your lab section and will assess your ability to trace through stack and heap memory during the execution of given code.

-• Explain - Lab Interview x6
+• Explain - Lab Interview x4

-• There are 6 lab interview requirements that must be completed throughout the semester.
+• There are 4 lab interview requirements that must be completed throughout the semester.
 These interviews are labeled on the course schedule as:

 1. Interview 1 - Classes